This training leads to:

 - Membership of the SIP as a psychodynamic psychotherapist

 - Inclusion on the BPC Register of Psychodynamic Psychotherapists

-Applicants to the training must have successfully completed the SIP’s Pre-Clinical Courses in Classical Theory and Work Discussion prior to the start of the course.
+Applicants to the training must have successfully completed the SIP’s Pre-Clinical Courses in Classical Freudian Theory and Work Discussion prior to the start of the course.

 Psychoanalytic psychotherapy has traditionally been orientated towards intensive clinical work, which involves three or more sessions each week and open-ended duration of therapy.
 In many contemporary settings for psychotherapy, particularly in the public and voluntary sectors, it is often not feasible or appropriate to work in this way.
 Drawing on psychoanalytic thinking, psychodynamic psychotherapy has emerged in which therapy is conducted on a once- or twice-weekly basis, and sometimes using a time-limited contract.

 The course uses the same three components as a traditional training in psychoanalytic psychotherapy, with an orientation to less intensive therapy:

 Therapy is at a minimum of two sessions per week.

 Clinical work will usually be with patients in once-weekly therapy.
 Therapy may be conducted in agency contexts or private practice.

 Candidates must conduct 200 hours of supervised therapy.

 - A two-year programme of theoretical and clinical seminars